ppei/ios/README.md

 # ios

-I am writing an music/vedio playing app to suit my own needs. :P
+I am writing an music/vedio player app to suit my own needs. :P

 This work is still in progress.